 Note: You should be aware that watching content from a country in which you do not live is technically against Netflix and Prime Video's terms and conditions.
 We don’t condone this, and are merely providing the information explaining how to do it.
 Similarly, using your Fire TV Stick to access copyrighted content for free is also against the law.

 There are legitimate uses of course.
 You might take your Fire TV Stick to another country and want to access services you've paid for in your home country.
 However, the Fire TV has no built-in VPN.
-We recommend choosing one from our roundup of the best VPN services.
+We recommend choosing one from our roundup of the best VPN services for the Fire TV.

 How do I set up a VPN on the Fire TV?